-- a.
-Authority and Coordination.
+a.
+Authority.
 Whenever the Administrator, through delegated authority to the Chief Counsel, a Deputy Chief Counsel, Assistant Chief Counsel for Enforcement, or Regional Counsel, determines that the public interest and safety in air transportation or air commerce require the immediate effectiveness of a suspension or revocation, an emergency order is issued.
 The authority to issue such orders is contained in 49 U.S.C. § 46105(c).

-Emergency orders are coordinated by email with AGC-300. - b.
+b.
 Limitation.
 The emergency authority is not used for punitive purposes; that is, to order fixed periods of suspension.
 If a punitive suspension is appropriate in addition to an emergency suspension, the punitive suspension is issued in a separate notice from the emergency order.
 For example, it is appropriate to suspend an airman certificate on an emergency basis because of an airman's refusal to submit to a reexamination following an accident or incident that calls into question his or her qualification to hold the certificate.
 It is also appropriate to issue a notice of proposed certificate action based on the airman's having committed several regulatory violations during the course of the accident or incident.